 - Any of the following documents will be accepted to verify an individual's Texas residency.

-- Printed electronic statements are acceptable
+- Printed documents are required and printed electronic statements are acceptable

 - Current deed, mortgage, monthly mortgage statement, mortgage payment booklet or a residential rental/lease agreement